-Dawn Frederick, Owner/Literary Agent – CLOSED TO QUERIES through 8/1/19, Only Open to Queries Aug/Sept, taking pitches at conferences 2nd half of 2019
+Dawn Frederick, Owner/Literary Agent – CLOSED TO QUERIES, only taking pitches at conferences

 Liz Rahn, Subsidiary Rights Agent